MEAN-stack/Datepicker/README.md

 I am expecting to see the following functionality in the app:
 * Changing the date in either datepicker will update the string representation of the date
 * Clicking the button will add one day to the date and update both controls
-* Both datepicker's stay in sync with each other
+* Both datepickers stay in sync with each other

 You can see a demo here: http://mean-stack.github.io/datepicker/datepicker2.html